syl20bnr/spacemacs/doc/CONVENTIONS.md

 #### Movement in normal mode ####

-In normal mode Vim style movement should be enabled
+In normal mode Vim style movement should be enabled with these keybindings:

     Key Binding      |                 Description
 ---------------------|------------------------------------------------------------